What you need to know about prediabetes

 Many factors can contribute to the development of prediabetes.

-Increasingly a link between genetics, family history, and prediabetes has been identified.
-However, inactivity and excess belly fat are considered to be the most common and influential causes of prediabetes and type 2 diabetes.
+Increasingly, research has identified links between family history and prediabetes.
+However, a sedentary lifestyle and excess belly fat are among the most common and influential causes of prediabetes and type 2 diabetes.

 Risk factors for prediabetes and type 2 diabetes include: